Stop Sending Meeting Data to US Servers. Try MeetMemo

 What about other GDPR-compliant options?

 Some tools market themselves as "GDPR-compliant."
-But here's the nuance:
+That label matters less than you might think:

-- GDPR-compliant means they have the paperwork: DPA, security measures, etc.
+- GDPR-compliant means they have the paperwork in order: DPA, security measures, SCCs

-- GDPR by design (what MeetMemo does) means the architecture itself minimizes GDPR obligations
+- GDPR by design (what MeetMemo does) means the architecture itself eliminates most GDPR obligations

-The difference?
-With MeetMemo, there's less to audit, less to document, and less that can go wrong.
+With MeetMemo, there's less to audit, less to document, and far less that can go wrong.

 How to get started